henrybyhee/fuzzy_name_match/README.md

 ## 3. Soundex (Classic)

 Measures phoentic similarity between strings.
-Names are encoded to their Soundex form before comparison.
+Names are encoded in their Soundex form before comparison.
 See [wikipedia](https://en.wikipedia.org/wiki/Soundex).
 Score is binary [0.0, 1.0].

 ### Use Case